Issues that this hotfix package fixes

 Note If additional issues occur or if any troubleshooting is required, you might have to create a separate service request.
 The usual support costs will apply to additional support questions and issues that do not qualify for this specific hotfix.
 For a complete list of Microsoft Customer Service and Support telephone numbers or to create a separate service request, visit the following Microsoft website: Note The "Hotfix download available" form displays the languages for which the hotfix is available.
 If you do not see your language, it is because a hotfix is not available for that language.

-PrerequisitesTo install this hotfix package, you must have Project 2010 Service Pack 1 (SP1) installed.
+PrerequisitesTo install this hotfix, you must have SharePoint Server 2010 Service Pack 1 (SP1) installed.

 Restart requirementYou do not have to restart the computer after you install this hotfix.

 Hotfix replacement informationThis hotfix does not replace a previously released hotfix.

 Registry informationYou do not have to make any changes to the registry after you install this hotfix.